baotang2118/My-Thesis-Android-App-Forensic/README.md

 - Automatically collect all useful file, information such as date, media, sqlite file and plain text document from smartphone.
 - Automatically analyze apk.
 - Automatically arrange and present the result.
-- *Notice that the output doesn't follow any lawful evidence format.*
+- *Notice that the output doesn't follow any legal evidence's format.*

 ## How to use this app:
 - Install basic tools